bayonato89/reproducibility_next_day_california/README.md

 git clone https://github.com/bayonato89/reproducibility_next_day_california.git
 bash ./run_all.sh
 ```
-On a modern desktop computer, this could take up to one hour.
+On a modern desktop computer, running this code could take up to one hour.